algoafrofutures/algoafrofutures.github.io/content/2023-programme/index.md

 ## Showcase event

-The showcase event took place on 4th August 2023 at Vivid Projects and showcased live coding works and performances from the 2023 cohort MYNA, Jim Osman, Zach B-B, Jamal Lloyd Davis, φ, Emma Osman, and Tomilola Olumide.
+The showcase event took place on 4th August 2023 at Vivid Projects and showcased live coding works and performances from the 2023 cohort MYNA, Jim Osman, Zach B-B, Jamal Lloyd Davis, 5555, Emma Osman, and Tomilola Olumide.

 {{< youtube zUoZvkZ3J7Q >}}